Rismosch/ris_engine/README.md

 ### Windows

 In this repo you will find the   `./3rd_party/` directory.
-It contains all required 3rd party libraries for Windows.
+It contains all required libraries for Windows.

-For information where I got these libraries from, read [./3rd_party/README.md](3rd_party/README.md).
+For information where I got these from, read [./3rd_party/README.md](3rd_party/README.md).

 #### 1. Copy _EVERY_ `*.dll` in `./3rd_party/bin/` to the root of this repository.

-`cargo run` expects all necessary dlls to be in the root directory.
+`cargo run` expects all necessary DLLs to be in the root directory.
 Also, the `./ci/build.ps1` script expects these to be in the root directory as well.

-#### 2. Move `./3rd_party/bin/shaderc_shared.dll` to a desired directory and set the environment variable `SHADERC_LIB_DIR` to that directory.
+#### 2. Set the environment variable `SHADERC_LIB_DIR` to `./3rd_party/bin/`

-[shaderc](https://crates.io/crates/shaderc) requires this dll during build time.
-It has a niche feature to store shader code in Rust source code, and compile them at build time using macros.
-Gimmicky and probably intended for small demo projects, but useless bloat if you ask me.

-Nevertheless, it does try to search the dll, and the environment variable `SHADERC_LIB_DIR` is one directory where it's searching for it.
+[shaderc](https://crates.io/crates/shaderc) requires the DLL `shaderc_shared.dll` during build time.
+It has a feature, which stores and compiles shader code inside Rust source files. `ris_engine` does not use this feature, but nevertheless, `shaderc` does try to search the DLL while building.
+The environment variable `SHADERC_LIB_DIR` is the directory where `shaderc` searches for the DLL.

 #### 3. Copy _EVERY_ `*.lib` in `./3rd_party/lib/` to the directory, which the linker searches for static libraries.